Market Pulse Web

 - Close button: to remove the widget.

-- Loading state, which will appear when the data is being calculated or there are no events to process, or connection errors.
+- Loading state, which will appear when the data is being calculated, if there are no events to process, or there are connection errors.

 Double bar widget